Umldiagram in Vue Diagram component

 Aggregation

-Aggregation is a binary association between a property and one or more composite objects which group together a set of instances.
+is a binary association between a property and one or more composite objects that group together a set of instances.
+Aggregation is decorated with a hollow diamond.
+To create an aggregation shape, define the relationship

 The following code example illustrates how to create an aggregation.